ping-payments/ping_python_sdk/doc/api_resources/merchant.md

 Creates a new merchant for a tenant.

 You need to create an Tenant-object with a tenant_id as a parameter to access the create_new_merchant()-function.
-The function itself requires an object containing a merchant name and an organisation number.
+The function itself requires an object containing a merchant name and an organisation number as a parameter.
 If all parameters are correct, an object will be returned containing the merchant you created and status-code 200.
 If the status-code is 422, it means either that the tenant_id is wrong or that the parameter isn't an object or that the object is containing wrong datatypes.

 ```python
 def create_new_merchant(self, merchant_object)